-Course Title: Introduction to Sociology (Fall Semester)

-Texts Used: Introduction to Sociology 3e, published by OpenStax

-This course introduces students to the discipline of sociology and teaches them how to use sociological methods of inquiry to understand the world around them.
-Of course, the behavior of any person is complicated and dynamic, but viewing individuals as members of a complex network of social institutions enables us to better understand certain aspects of their lives-and our own.
+Course Title: Introduction to Sociology (Fall Semester) Grade: 11-12 Texts Used: Introduction to Sociology 3e, published by OpenStax; Nickel and Dimed by Barbara Ehrenreich; How the Word Is Passed by Clint Smith complicated and dynamic, but viewing individuals as members of a complex network of social institutions enables us to better understand certain aspects of their lives-and our own.
 As an academic field, sociology complements other methods we use to make sense of our culture and society.